affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

 - `name` (`str`): Index name.
-- `body` (`~affinda.models.PathsGpptmIndexNameDocumentsPostRequestbodyContentApplicationJsonSchema`): Document to index.
+- `body` (`~affinda.models.PathsCl024WV3IndexNameDocumentsPostRequestbodyContentApplicationJsonSchema`): Document to index.
 - `cls` (`callable`): A custom type or function that will be passed the direct response

 **Raises**: